botaul/botmaster/README.md

 ## Push to Github (If you deploy to Heroku with Github repo) or Fork this repository
-Make a private repo, because data in constants.py is important<br>
+- Make a private repo, because data in constants.py is important
-Add lib and bin to .gitignore
+- Add lib and bin to .gitignore
 ```bash
 git init
 git remote add origin ((your repo))